klmnden/azure-docs.tr-tr/articles/virtual-network/virtual-network-create-udr-classic-cli.md

         info:    New mode is asm

-2. Ön uç alt ağ için yol tablosu oluşturmak için aşağıdaki komutu çalıştırın:
+2. Bir ön uç alt ağı için rota tablosu oluşturmak için aşağıdaki komutu çalıştırın:

     ```azurecli
     azure network route-table create -n UDR-FrontEnd -l uswest